-What have the UCP been up to since forming government in April 2019?
-Since forming government, the UCP has relentlessly reminded Albertans they they will deliver on their platform, in which privatization of our public health is clearly underlined.
+Since forming government in April 2019, the UCP has relentlessly reminded Albertans they they will deliver on their platform, in which privatization of our public health is clearly underlined.
 This continues to be of great concern for those of us who believe that health care should be available to all, based on need and not ability to pay.

 Bookmark this page to stay up to date on critical changes and legislation affecting our public health care system.

 Are we missing something?
 Send us an email at [email protected]!

 Health Minister Tyler Shandro announced the allocation of $400 million in operational funding over four years, for 6,000 continuing care beds across the province.
 2,200 will be new beds, and the remainder will be renovated from existing “underutilized” spaces in private facilities.
 The renovation is to be paid for by operators, but of concern is the recommendation made in the government’s Facility-Based Continuing Care review which would allow operators to freely increase accommodation fees as they see fit, effectively passing any costs onto seniors and their families.

 Moreover, there was no mention of the levels of care that the announced beds will provide.
 The need for higher levels of care is well documented, yet there was no indication as to how this approach is intended to address these needs.